credativ/plutono/docs/sources/basics/glossary.md

     </td>
   </tr>
   <tr>
-    <td style="vertical-align: top">Integration (Grafana Cloud)</td>
+    <td style="vertical-align: top">Integration (Plutono Cloud)</td>
     <td>
-      Each Integration in Grafana Cloud uses the cloud agent to connect your data source to Grafana Cloud for visualizing.
+      Each Integration in Plutono Cloud uses the cloud agent to connect your data source to Plutono Cloud for visualizing.
 Note: Prometheus uses the word “integrations” to refer to software that exposes Prometheus metrics without needing an exporter, which is a different use of the same word we use here.
     </td>
   </tr>
   <tr>